 1. Display social proof

-In SEO link building, the more links you have, the more popular you become.
+In SEO link building, the more links you have on your website, the more popular you become.
 The same can be said for social proof.

 If your website displays high numbers of people enjoying your work– psychologically other visitors will assume that you are liked and are more likely to join them.